-- High cholesterol.
+- High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Reishi mushroom does not seem to lower cholesterol in people with diabetes, high blood pressure, or high cholesterol.

 Insufficient evidence to rate effectiveness for...

-- Alzheimer's disease.
-Early research shows that taking reishi mushroom powder does not improve memory or quality of life in people with Alzheimer's disease.
+- Alzheimer disease.
+Early research shows that taking reishi mushroom powder does not improve memory or quality of life in people with Alzheimer disease.

-- Enlarged prostate (benign prostatic hyperplasia; BPH).
+- Enlarged prostate (benign prostatic hyperplasia or BPH).
 Men with enlarged prostates often have urinary symptoms.
 Taking reishi mushroom extract can improve some urinary symptoms such as the need to urinate often or immediately.
 But other symptoms such as urine flow rate don't seem to improve.
-Also it's not clear if reishi mushroom improves urinary symptoms in men with enlarged prostates.
-It might only improve urinary symptoms caused by other conditions.

-- Cancer-related tiredness.
+- Tiredness in people with cancer.
 Early research shows that taking reishi mushroom powder reduces tiredness in people with breast cancer.

-- Noncancerous tumors in the colon and rectum (colorectal adenomas).
+- Noncancerous growth in the large intestine and rectum (colorectal adenoma).
 Early research shows that taking reishi mushroom extract can reduce the number and size of these tumors.

-- Clogged arteries.
-Early research shows that taking reishi mushroom extract (Ganopoly) reduces chest pain and shortness of breath in people with clogged arteries.
+- Heart disease.
+Early research shows that taking reishi mushroom extract (Ganopoly) reduces chest pain and shortness of breath in people with heart disease.

 - Diabetes.
 Most research shows that taking reishi mushroom extract doesn't improve blood sugar control in people with diabetes.
 But most of these studies were small, and some conflicting results exist.